stormrise/MScCS/README.md

 # MScCS
-This is a course project for COMP7506
+> This is a course project for COMP7506

-@Copyright by:
+> @Copyright by:

 # Introduction

-test
+MSc-CS program information based on https://www.msc-cs.hku.hk/

 # Build

 ## Dependencies
 compileSdkVersion 28

 minSdkVersion 24

 targetSdkVersion 28

 Add following dependencies into `build.gradle`: